tomeshnet/toronto-community-network-docs/src/operations/finances.md

 ## Sign-off

-_The sign-off should include at least one experienced member in the Network Planning, Design and Operations working group._
+_The sign-off should include at least one experienced member in the Network working group._

 Members of Network Planning, Design and Operations:
 - Member 1